Ganit Goldstein I S+T+ARTS exhibition I ‘Ars Electronica’ festival

 3D home KIT printer during the new processes I disassembly & printed the textiles during Covid-19 lockdown, April 2020

 The DIY movement was changing rapidly after 3D printing has become a key player in the movement by giving people the ability to take an idea and create it into a finished product, either in fab-lab, home Kits, or shared-labs.
-3D printing is one of the growing industries today because it can produce almost anything from toys, accessories, sneakers, guns, wheelchairs and even organs like hearts.
-True, almost everything is possible with 3D printing.
+3D printing is one of the growing industries today because it can produce almost anything from toys, accessories and soon.
+True, almost everything is possible with 3D printing, and for designers, it’s a new way of thinking about manufacturing and production scale.
 By the year 2008, the ‘Reprap Darwin’ 3D printer was born.
-This open-source project helped to launch 3D printing into the spotlight.
-For the first time people began to talk seriously about the potential of 3D technology.
-They could see that they had the power to create all kinds of things based on ideas and simple slicing options, instead of complicated coding that required in the past.
+This open-source project helped to launch 3D printing into the spotlight with simple slicing options, instead of complicated coding that required in the past.
 The new opportunities of 3D technology can change especially education processes, encouraging natural curiosity through hands-on making processes, increasing creativity through STEM learning.
-We are now able to teach kids at an early age that anything is possible and give them the tools to accomplish it.
-New kinds of generation of kids can be raised on the value of empowering creativity through tech and 3D printing to become makers, entrepreneurs, and artists.